csdms/pymt/docs/index.rst

     :alt: Python Modeling Tool
     :target: https://pymt.readthedocs.org/

+*pymt* is the *Python Modeling Toolkit*.
-PyMT is the "Python Modeling Toolkit".
-It is an Open Source Python package, developed by the
-`Community Surface Dynamics Modeling System <https://csdms.colorado.edu>`_ (CSDMS), that provides the necessary tools used for the coupling of models that expose the
-`Basic Model Interface <https://bmi-spec.readthedocs.io>`_ (BMI).
+It is an Open Source Python package, developed by the `Community Surface Dynamics Modeling System <https://csdms.colorado.edu>`_ (CSDMS), that provides the tools needed for coupling models that expose the `Basic Model Interface <https://bmi-spec.readthedocs.io>`_ (BMI).

-PyMT in three points:
+*pymt* in three points:

 * Tools for coupling models of disparate time and space scales
 * A collection of Earth-surface models
 * Extensible plug-in framework for adding new models

 What does it look like?
-Here is an example of a simple PyMT program:
+Here is an example of a simple *pymt* program:

 .. code-block:: python